ernsheong/joncloudgeek.com/content/blog/architecting-astrazeneca-vaccine-booking-site/index.md

 ## Does this need to be solved?

 First of all, it should be considered whether this problem needs to be solved.
 It is much simpler to put the AstraZenaca opt-in in the MySejahtera app, and not allow people to choose their dates.
 This to me is the most sensible option without going through the rabbit hole of a vaccine booking website.
 The MySejahtera analytics team can then process the data in their own sweet time, and even prioritize older folks from there.
 And people are generally OK with any date (because it's a long-awaited vaccine), and most are able to take leave for this.

+But sometimes your boss says, "Just do what I say".
+If so, read on.

 ## Problems with the site